ali-aboulsauood/library/README.md

 3. **Color Themes**: Light, Dark, and Sepia themes.

+**NOTE**: Since this is a practice project, any pull requests implementing any of the aforementioned features will be rejected.
+If you wish to contribute, try only to resolve any [issues](https://github.com/ali-aboulsauood/library/issues) or make improvements to the project (explaining your rationale in th pull request).
+Read more about contributions [here](#contribution).

 ## Contributing to or Forking the project

 ### Contribution

 If you do not mind contributing to this project, start by checking the [issues](https://github.com/ali-aboulsauood/library/issues) and see if you can resolve them.

+If you have any improvements to the project code, or small features to add, feel free to create a pull request.

-Contributors' GitHub profiles will be linked to in the [acknowledgements](#acknowledgements) section of this README file.
+**Contributors' GitHub profiles will be linked to in the [acknowledgements](#acknowledgements) section of this README file**.

+**NOTE**: Since this is a practice project, any pull requests implementing any of the [upcoming features](#upcoming-features) will be rejected.

 ### Forking